|Last Quarterly Update:||11/11/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry primarily provide local or long-distance truck transportation of used household, institutional, or commercial furniture and equipment, as well as related packing and storage services.
-Major US companies include UniGroup (owner of United and Mayflower); SIRVA (owner of Allied, Global, and North American); Atlas Van Lines; and Bekins.
+Major companies include UniGroup (owner of United and Mayflower), SIRVA (owner of Allied, Global, and North American), Atlas Van Lines, and Bekins.
+Leading companies based outside the US include Crown Worldwide Group (Hong Kong), Grospiron (France), and Pickfords (a UK-based subsidiary of SIRVA).

-Self-storage services, which involve leasing of storage units but not moving services, and warehousing and storage, which typically involves logistics services as well as storage, are covered in separate industry profiles.
+Self-storage services, which involve leasing of storage units but not moving services, and warehousing and storage, which typically involve logistics services as well as storage, are covered in separate industry profiles.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options